Formal Education & Training

 My training and experience have prepared me to help people in many kinds of pain and difficulty but I’m most effective with people feeling alienated or misplaced.
 Perhaps you make unconventional choices in your career path, relationships, or life interests.
 You are often thoughtful and curious.
 You may struggle to know yourself, to like yourself, to feel good in relationships or to have a secure sense of purpose and meaning.

-I also specialize in concerns related to long-term care giving, chronic illness, changes of aging, spiritual inquiry and end-of-life preparation.
+I also specialize in concerns related to long-term care giving, changes of aging, spiritual inquiry and end-of-life preparation.
 Much of my clinical experience has been with people 65 and older.
 I've provided in-home direct care for people with dementia, stroke paralysis, and other complex presentations.
 Recently, I provided care for a friend in the final stages of ALS.

 Communities that I care for and directly relate to include: LGBTQIA, spiritual seekers, activists, artists, people with unconventional relationships and careers.